-“A board of judges from the East Surry JROTC Battalion Staff inspected each individual cadet and asked a series of questions,” he said.
-“After answering the questions, the cadets were required to demonstrate their knowledge of drill.”
+“A panel of judges, comprised of the East Surry JROTC staff, inspected each individual cadet and asked a series of questions,” Howe said.
+“After the questions, the cadets were asked to show their knowledge of drill.”

 Cadets in the corps Cadets in Leadership Education Training program who were at level two and above demonstrated their drill technique while armed with mock rifles, while those in level one demonstrated without arms, Howe said.

 “The cadets were graded on how well they answered questions, how well they performed drill and how well their uniforms met standards,” he noted.

 Only cadets who maintained an “A” average in the JROTC program throughout the semester were allowed to compete.

 Following the competition, the following winners of Cadet of the Quarter were announced:

 • Level Four — Cadet Jonathan Riggs.